Finding aid (Word)

 The third series, Miscellaneous, contains awards, a collective bargaining agreement from 1990 between the Local Union and the Supervisors of Shipbuilding, and a document dealing with the Hunters Point turnover.
 Also in this series are two publications, The U.S. Marine Corps Flag Manual and the program from the 24 June 1997 disestablishment ceremony for the Supervisor of Shipbuilding.
 The series concludes with a group of SUPSHIP Notices from the 1990s and several oversized items.

-Records of the Supervisor of Shipbuilding San Francisco, California, Archives Branch, Naval History and Heritage Command, Washington, D.C.
+Records of the Supervisor of Shipbuilding San Francisco, Archives Branch, Naval History and Heritage Command, Washington, D.C.

 Subject Headings (LCSH)